 Adobe Experience Manager is not your average basic website platform

 With our years of experience in enterprise web content management and AEM, we know all the pitfalls of choosing the various solution directions.
-We also know the idea behind the product very well, allowing us to pick the most cost-effective, maintainable, future-proof solutions.
+We also know the idea behind the product very well, allowing us to pick the most cost-effective, maintainable and future-proof solutions for your digital experience challenges.
+And that's what we'll highlight below.

 Thoroughly assess every requirement and verify them with the functionalities of the product.
 Sometimes you may need to adjust initial requirements so that AEM's capabilities fully match the desired result.
 Some examples: